ArcticEcho/DRG-Mods/Gameplay/Balanced/README.md

 2. Do not use it with any mods that alter the weapons' base values (ammo, damage etc.); perks and grenades have been altered as well, so are utility tools and armor mods.
 I'm not responsible for your crashes should you choose to ignore this;)
 This mod includes a rework of the PGL, extensive changes to Zhukovs/Subata/Warthog/Autocannon/Breach Cutter and buffs to underperforming OCs/weapons/perks/grenades along with nerfs to overperforming ones.
 Note on shield generator changes: there is currently a bug where the duration upgrades apply twice.
 In order to "fix" this, I halved them so the values actually match what's written in the files.
 This is a temporary solution and will be reverted once GSG fixes the issue.

+**Update v1.51 Changelog:**
+Fixes the BC projectile issues, adds a list of credits in a separate txt file.

 ## HE Grenade Carve - v1.0
 **Authors:** Our Lord And Savior Gabe Newell